ArtifexSoftware/MuPDF.NET/docs/api/vars.rst

 .. py:data:: TEXT_INHIBIT_SPACES

     8 -- If set, Mupdf will not try to add missing space characters where there are large gaps between characters.
 In PDF, the creator often does not insert spaces to point to the next character's position, but will provide the direct location address.
-The default in PyMuPDF is "off" -- so spaces **will be generated**.
+The default in MuPDF.NET is "off" -- so spaces **will be generated**.

 .. py:data:: TEXT_DEHYPHENATE